-The annual performance monitoring report, with data on progress toward meeting all regional performance measures, as well as reports from past years, are available on the CIM online dashboard.
+The annual performance monitoring report, with data on progress toward meeting all regional performance measures, as well as reports from past years, are available on the COMPASS Performance Dashboard.
 The 2014 report will be the first to address these specific performance measures.

-&lt;sup>17 See Chapter 10 for a discussion on the development of CIM 2040 performance measures and targets.
+See Chapter 10 for a discussion on the development of CIM 2040 performance measures and targets.
+17 www.compassidaho.org/dashboard